James-Wachuka/python_mapred/sentiment-score/README.md

 you must explicitly declare mapper and reducer files together with the input file and desired output name eg. sentimentscore

 hadoop fs -cat /user/opt/sentimentscore/part-00000  # use this command to view your output

+Also included are negative and positive words for use in scoring the sentiments